PortsBahamas and CaribbeanBest Things to Do in Costa Maya on a Cruise in 2026...

 Three ships docked at Costa Maya’s cruise port (Photo Credit: Cruise Fever)

-Up to three cruise ships can be in port at one time, so if your cruise line has the earlier schedule to arrive in port first, you can have first dibs at some of the amenities on shore.
+Up to three or four cruise ships can be in port at one time, so if your cruise line has the earlier schedule to arrive in port first, you can have first dibs at some of the amenities on shore.

 Costa Maya cruise port pool, shops, and more